Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 Sleep is one thing that is universal to people.
 It is a human need and in fact, humans spend a third of their lives sleeping.
 It is vital for optimal psychological and physiological functioning.
 Sleep is essential to conserve energy, prevent fatigue, and to restore the mind and the body.

-Currently, increasing public awareness on this health problem is a priority.
-Ongoing researches about sleep medicine and somnology (the study of sleep) are being done as well as increase the education and training of healthcare professionals in handling this health problem.
+Currently, increasing public awareness of this health problem is a priority.
+Ongoing research about sleep medicine and somnology (the study of sleep) is being done as well as increasing the education and training of healthcare professionals in handling this health problem.

 Sleep Hygiene

-Individuals should need to realize the importance of sleep and its relation to fulfillment, productivity, and activity.
-Here are seven sleep-promoting tips nurses must share to their clients:
+Individuals need to realize the importance of sleep and its relation to fulfillment, productivity, and activity.
+Here are seven sleep-promoting tips nurses must share with their clients:

 1. Relief for the Sleep-Challenged

-For individuals who are unable to sleep, they must get out of bed and spend some time in another room.
-There, they can start some relaxing activities like reading and listening to soft music.
-They should continue the activity till they fill drowsy.
+For individuals unable to sleep, getting out of bed and spending some time in another room is recommended.
+Engaging in relaxing activities like reading or listening to soft music should continue until feeling drowsy.
 Bedtime stories can relax children, holding onto a favorite toy or blanket, and a goodnight kiss.

 2. Beating the Hours Before Bedtime

 Questions about appropriate activities near bedtime hours are common.
-In fact, activities are one of the major factors that can affect sleep.
+Activities are one of the major factors that can affect sleep.
 As a rule, dealing with office work and family problems should be avoided before bedtime.
 It is also helpful to establish a regular and relaxing bedtime routine composed of quiet activities like taking a warm bath and reading.

 Rituals can be supported in institutionalized patients by assisting them with a hand and face wash, massage, pillow plumping, and even talking about today’s accomplishments and enjoyable events.
 These can promote relaxation and peace of mind.